apache/parquet-site/README.md

 ## Building and Running in Docker

-If you don't want to install `hugo` and its dependencies on your local machine, you can use docker as well.
-To do so, checkout the `parquet-site` explained above and then build an image from [Dockerfile](Dockerfile) with the required
+If you don't want to install `hugo` and its dependencies on your local machine, you can use docker.
+To do so, checkout the `parquet-site` repo as explained above and then use [Dockerfile](Dockerfile) to build an image with the required
 tools:

 ```shell